Leveraging intermediate resonances to probe CP violation at colliders: Introduction

 In this paper, we note that this asymmetry definition may be extended to $2\to 3$ scattering processes to define $\mathcal{A}_\text{CP}^{2\to 3} $ -- replacing $\Gamma$ with a cross-section, $\sigma$, in Eq.~\eqref{eq:1to3} -- such that for a process $\Phi_1(p_1) \Phi_2(p_2)\to \Phi_a(p_a) \Phi_b(p_b) \Phi_c(p_c)$,

 which is a measure of CP-violation accessible in collider events.
 We stress that this asymmetry can and should be assessed for viability in various collider and model contexts, but for the purpose of this work we will focus on studying $\mathcal{A}_\text{CP}^{2\to 3} $ for the case of interference between a SM and BSM contribution to a fixed process.
+Note that to define such a CP asymmetry, the initial state must be a CP eigenstate.

 As this asymmetry is sensitive to the relative virtuality between the two propagators, even in a kinematic region where one of these propagators is heavy enough to be naively parameterized in an EFT, this interference measure sampled around the alternate propagator can remain sensitive to new CP-odd phases.
 In the EFT, we have an effective Lagrangian